UWFosterIT/node-gaws/README.md

 ### Config options

 #### Base Url

 At the moment, this module only supports the v3 api.
 The url in the example config above is what your config should use.
 There is no test url.

 #### UW x509 Client Cert

-The Graduate Applicant Webservice requires that you have a valid UW x509 Client Cert.
+The Graduate Applicant Web Service requires that you have a valid UW x509 Client Cert.
 The data returned is restricted to what is authorized for your cert.

+When specifying the store for the certificates, only choose one of the valid types and  edit the certInfo section of the config file accordingly.
+Currently only local file and s3 certificate storage locations are supported.

 #### Caching